 Can’t qualify for a Roth IRA?
 There’s a back door.

-When you choose to invest in a Roth IRA, you can contribute $5,500 in 2018 and an additional $1,000 if you are age 50 or older.
+When you choose to invest in a Roth IRA, you can contribute $7,000 in 2024 and an additional $1,000 if you are age 50 or older.
 You can’t deduct these contributions on your taxes, but upon withdrawal your earnings are tax-free.
 Sounds great, right?
 Well, there’s a catch.
-If your modified adjusted gross income (AGI) is more than $196,000 for married joint filers or $133,000 for single filers, you cannot make a Roth contribution.
+If your modified adjusted gross income (MAGI) is more than $240,000 for married joint filers or $161,000 for single filers, you cannot make a Roth contribution.

 Can you still take advantage of a Roth if you exceed the income limits?
 Yes, but you’ll have to use the back door, and there are several strategies you can use.

 First, look at your employer’s retirement plan.
 Do they allow you to make Roth contributions?
-Under the 401(k) rules, you can contribute up to the IRS maximum of $18,500 (for 2018).
+Under the 401(k) rules, you can contribute up to the IRS maximum of $23,000 (for 2024).
 This is much higher than the IRA limit.
+If you’re over 50, you can make an additional $7,000 in catch-up contributions, making your limit $30,000.

 If that’s not an option for you, you can make a non-deductible contribution to a Traditional IRA and convert it to a Roth.
 There are no income limits on a conversion, and it can be made tax free.
 There’s always a “but” when you want to use an alternative option, so if you hold any other IRAs with deductible contributions, you need to determine the taxability of the converted amount on a pro-rata basis.